How Much did you Really Profit from Selling Your House?

 The Bank

-This is, however, all negotiable for the most part, unless there are costs that the lender simply won’t allow the buyer to pay, or to have paid by someone on the buyer’s behalf.
-In a typical closing, the lender has that kind of power because they have the ability to withhold funding if their own lending criteria are not adhered to.
+However, most of these costs are negotiable, unless there are specific charges the lender will not allow the buyer to pay, or have paid on their behalf.
+In a typical closing, the lender has this kind of power because they can withhold funding if their own lending criteria are not met.

-The costs and pro-rations will also vary depending on the day of your closing.
-For example, if the property taxes happen to be $1,200 a year ($100 per month), and you close on July 1st (as we will in our example), each buyer and seller will be responsible for half of the year’s taxes, or $600 each.
-The Buyer’s taxes are often collected in advance and held in escrow by the lender so when the bill is due the money is already there, which protects the bank, and they therefore require such a practice.
+The costs and prorations will also vary depending on the day of closing.
+For example, let’s say the property taxes are $1,200 per year ($100 per month), and you close on July 1st (as we’ll do in this example).
+Both the buyer and seller will be responsible for half of the year’s taxes, or $600 each.
+Buyers’ taxes are often collected in advance and held in escrow by the lender so that when the bill is due, the money is already set aside.
+This protects the bank, which is why they require it.

 Example

-So let’s use a rather common scenario as far as the lending situation and customary costs, and let’s assume our property is for sale in Florida.
-If you would like a more precise calculation of your own, there is a pretty good free closing cost calculator here.
+Let’s assume a typical scenario for the lending situation and customary costs in Florida.
+If you’d like a more precise calculation, there’s a helpful, free closing cost calculator here.

-The calculator you will find there offers buttons to select whether specific expenses are paid by the buyer, seller, shared, or “POC,” which means paid-out-of-closing.
-For example, most buyers must pay their appraiser his or her $300 or $400 fee in cash when the appraisal is performed.
-Appraisers used to simply wait for the closing to be paid but getting burned on too many deals that fell through has them generally wanting cash up front.
+The calculator allows you to select whether specific expenses are paid by the buyer, seller, shared, or “POC” (paid-out-of-closing).
+For example, most buyers are required to pay the appraiser’s $300-$400 fee in cash when the appraisal is performed.
+Appraisers used to wait until closing to be paid, but after too many deals fell through, they now prefer cash up front.

-The calculator mentioned offers a very thorough rendering of what you might expect from a sale of your home for $400,000, paying customary fees and a sale date of July 1st.
-If you pay off a mortgage balance of $200,000, you would be presented with a check at the end of the closing for $166,725.
+The calculator provides a detailed breakdown of what you might expect from a sale of your home for $400,000, paying customary fees, with a closing date of July 1st.
+If you have a mortgage balance of $200,000, you’d receive a check at the end of the closing for $166,725.

 That means you had $33,275 in costs!

-- And $2,800 in deed stamps, which is a tax collected by the state for the recording of your sale.
+$2,800 in deed stamps (a tax collected by the state for recording your sale)

 Where’s My Money?

-So even after an equity gain of $100,000 (remember the value went from $300,000 to $400,000 while you owned it) after costs you are left with only a $66,725 long-term capital gain so far if you held the home longer than one year.
-That other $100,000 in your check is a recoup of cash you put down when you bought the home and the equity you created by making payments.
+Even after an equity gain of $100,000 (remember, the value went from $300,000 to $400,000 while you owned it), you’re left with only a $66,725 long-term capital gain if you held the home for longer than one year.
+The remaining $100,000 in your check is a recoup of cash you put down when you bought the home, along with the equity you built through your mortgage payments.

-But notice we said so far in the previous paragraph.
-Let’s say part of the reason your value went up by $100,000 is because you invested $25,000 in a complete kitchen remodel and update.
-After you factor that investment in, your gain is even less: only $41,725.
+But notice we said “so far” in the previous paragraph.
+Let’s say part of the reason your home’s value increased by $100,000 is because you invested $25,000 in a complete kitchen remodel and update.
+After factoring in that investment, your gain is even less—only $41,725.

 Tax-Free

-Under the current US IRS tax code each spouse can realize $250,000 in gain from the sale of a personal residence without paying taxes, but be sure to verify this with your accountant.
-Other tax situations can have a major impact on your sale and be a large factor in your decision to sell or hold.
+Under the current U.S. IRS tax code, each spouse can realize up to $250,000 in gain from the sale of a personal residence without paying taxes.
+However, you should verify this with your accountant, as other tax factors may significantly affect your sale and could influence your decision to sell or hold.

 The Point

-The point is not necessarily the specifics of the figures used here, but a primer of what to generally expect when selling.
+The point here is not necessarily the specifics of the figures used, but rather to give you a general idea of what to expect when selling a home.
 Your biggest expense in this scenario was the real estate commission.
-Lots of people try to skimp by offering less or sell on their own, but this is not necessarily advisable either, even from a strict financial analysis.
-Without professional guidance there is the possibility of taking much longer to find a buyer, encountering many more pitfalls, and additional liabilities even after a sale.
+Many people try to cut costs by offering a lower commission or even selling the home on their own, but this may not always be the best decision, even from a strict financial standpoint.
+Without professional guidance, you might face a much longer time on the market, encounter additional pitfalls, and face greater liabilities, even after the sale is complete.

-Your home can be a great investment – one of the best, in fact, but be sure to consider the costs of a sale, tax consequences, and alternative options such as renting before taking the plunge.
+Your home can be a great investment—one of the best, in fact.
+But before you make a decision, be sure to consider the costs of selling, the potential tax consequences, and alternative options such as renting.